jurgen1c/Ruby-Capstone-Twitter-Bot/README.md

 # Ruby-Capstone-Twitter-Bot

-In this repo a twitter bot will be built using Ruby and chatterbot:
+In this repo a twitter bot was built using Ruby and chatterbot:

 - Create bot config file for api access
 - Built web scraper for bot content using nokogiri